vsowjanyarani/doc/README.md

       - ekscluster.tf has terraform code to create iam roles ,eks cluster and one worker nodegroup with minimun 1 spot machine and max 5 spot machines
       - vars.tf file has all environment variables used in ekscluster.tf
    ### Commands used to run the terraform code
-   - terraform init :- Initialize the terraform working directory .

-    - terraform plan :- To view the plan of the terraform code before executing.
-    - terraform apply :- To run the terraform code.
-    - terraform destroy :- To destroy the infrastructure
+      terraform init :-    Initialize the terraform working directory . terraform plan :-    To view the plan of the terraform code before executing. terraform apply :-   To run the terraform code. terraform destroy:-  To destroy the infrastructure

 ## AWS-CLI INSTALLATION
    Refer the following link for Installing aws-cli on ubuntu server